ConnectedHomes/chaim/docs/dev-db.md

     jq '.DBSnapshots[].Status'
 ```

-* re-encrypt the copy with the shared kms key
+* re-encrypt the copy with the shared KMS key
 ```
 $prolog copy-db-snapshot \
     --source-db-snapshot-identifier $snapshotname \